danielhaslam/Contoso_Sales_Analysis/README.md

 ## Project Goals

 By querying the relational database on sale, customer and product records, this project sought answers to considered questions which aimed to generate useful recommendations for the selling company.
-In particular, three major questions were asked:
+In particular, three key questions were considered:

 1. How does customer Lifetime Value (LTV) vary across the dataset?